 The Ties That Bind

 The Children’s Home is unique: not only are we able to care for siblings, but we can meet their varied needs while they live in close proximity on the same campus.
 It’s not always something we can do, but we make it a priority – even if it means stepping out on a limb.

-Not long ago, a tragic fire took not only the home they knew, but also the life of Ty’s and Shay’s baby brother.
+Not long ago, a tragic fire took the life of Ty’s and Shay’s baby brother along with their family home.
 On the anniversary of the fire, Shay wanted to visit his grave.
 She was devastated as she struggled to find it because there was no headstone.
-To give closure and peace to Ty and Shay, and to honor their baby brother, we would like to purchase a headstone for the grave.
+To give closure and peace to Ty and Shay and to honor their baby brother, we would like to purchase a headstone for the grave.
+Would you help?

 THIS NEED HAS BEEN MET (9-16-13).
 THANK YOU FOR HELPING US BLESS THESE KIDS, HONOR THEIR BROTHER AND BRING CLOSURE.
 WE ARE CONTINUOUSLY IMPRESSED BY OUR COMMUNITY!

 *names have been changed